 The proposed bill, if enacted, would amend current statutes regarding the nomination and confirmation of appointive officers in Arizona.
 Specifically, it would introduce a new provision stating that if the Senate rejects a nominee for a state agency director position, that individual would be ineligible for any other position within the same agency, including as an independent contractor.
-This change aims to reinforce the authority of the Senate's confirmation process and prevent rejected nominees from continuing to influence the agency.
+This change aims to reinforce the significance of the Senate's confirmation process and prevent rejected nominees from continuing to influence the agency in any capacity.

 House Engrossed Version: 38-211